peacefulprogramming/gridpanetable/README.md

 Currently it is only available for React.
 An Angular version may be developed in the future.

+See working version of the [demo](https://peacefulprogramming.github.io/gridpanetable/tabletest.html) from this repository.

 ## Installation and Usage

 Only requires the gridpanetable.js and gridpanetable.css files included in this repository.